 We’re interested in seeing finished essays that intersect culture.
 We realize it’s a lot to ask for people to write something without knowing if it will be published.
 On the other hand if you aren’t driven by the story so much that you have to write it then it’s probably not a good fit for The Rumpus.

 All submissions should be directed to our submission manager powered by Submittable.
 Please submit to the appropriate category.
 If you’re unsure, submit to General Inquiries/Tips and we’ll sort you out.
+Please note the draft you submit is considered final, excepting suggested changes by our editorial staff.

 Response time can vary from a few days to a few months.
 Please allow three months before sending submission status queries.
 Your patience is appreciated.